jpritikin/coach/content/docs/meditation/_index.md

 from [Sahaja Yoga Meditation](https://us.sahajayoga.org/).
 In my opinion, only three things from this chart are the important:

-- Left side is associated with emotion.
+- Left side is associated with emotion & feeling.
-- Right side is associated with thinking.
+- Right side is associated with thinking & action.
 - Sahasrara chakra is at the top of the head and extends a few inches above the head.

 The rest of the content of the chart is better dealt with through the lens of IFS.